pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

 ## Authoring Workflow Overview

-1. **Write DSL files** – author one or more `.amble` (or legacy `.able`) files that define triggers, rooms, items, NPCs, spinners, and goals.
+1. **Write DSL files** – author one or more `.amble` files that define triggers, rooms, items, NPCs, spinners, and goals.
+Files can be organized however you like - the .amble compiler recursively searches all directories under the root data directory.
-2. **Validate with `lint`** – catch missing cross-references by running `amble_script lint` against the file or directory you are editing.
-3. **Compile** – translate the DSL into engine-ready TOML via `amble_script compile` (single file) or `amble_script compile-dir` (directory tree).
-4. **Load in the engine** – copy the generated TOML into `amble_engine/data/` or point the engine at the output directory.
-5. **Iterate** – repeat the lint/compile cycle as you expand the world.

-The compiler writes source provenance comments (file paths, line numbers, and content hashes) into every generated TOML table so that you can confidently trace runtime behaviour back to the DSL source.
+2. **Compile TOML and Install** - using `cargo xtask content refresh` will compile, install, and lint all source .amble files using the amble_script CLI.
+3. **Run the Engine** - There are a few different ways to do this, depending on whether you've installed the full repo or a pre-built package.
+If pre-built, you just run the program that you downloaded.
+If you're working from the cloned Amble repository, you can use `cargo run --bin amble_engine` from the workspace root.
+Or you can (re)build the engine with `cargo xtask build-engine --dev-mode enabled` which will build with developer game commands and debugging enabled.
+The executable will then be in ./target/debug/amble_engine (or amble_engine.exe if building for Windows).
+4. **Iterate** - play with the additions and changes you've made to the game world, go back to the .amble sources and do more, refresh the content, build, and run again.

 ---

 ## CLI Tooling

+(Note: the amble_script CLI can be used directly when more granular control over workflow  is needed, but most common build / install tasks are already automated and more easily called using the `cargo xtask` commands.)

 The `amble_script` binary ships inside this repository and can be run via `cargo run -p amble_script -- <command> …` or directly after `cargo install --path amble_script`.